 The sword used by the guardian of Scotland himself, William Wallace, this two-handed sword is a whopping 1.63 meters long and weighs 2.7 kilograms, making it a truly deadly weapon in the hands of someone strong enough to swing it.
 It’s length added to the legend that Wallace was a giant man and fell every enemy that he faced with a single swing.
 Truth be told, it did take down a number of large English soldiers during the wars of Scottish independence, specifically in the Battle of Sterling in 1297 and the Battle of Falkirk in 1298.
 After he was captured in August of 1305, Wallace was brutally executed.
 His sword changed hands a number of times, but is now on display at the Wallace Monument near Sterling, where he and his sword had their greatest victory.

 The sword of Charles the Great, better known as Charlemagne, Joyeuse was carried by the leader until his death in 814 AD.
 The sword is over one meter in length with an 82.8 centimeter blade, and weighs almost 1.6 kilograms.
 As Charlemagne’s personal sword Joyeuse, which means joyous, was used to battle enemies, execute prisoners, and knight loyal followers.
 He was truly fond of his weapon as it helped him transform from King of the Franks to the first Holy Roman Emperor.
-It’s said that during one particular battle, the sword was lost, but it was soon discovered by one of the Emperor’s knights and returned to him.
+It’s said that during one particular battle, this most famous sword was lost, but it was soon discovered by one of the Emperor’s knights and returned to him.
 Charlemagne was so happy to get Joyeuse back that he granted the knight his own piece of land to rule.

 1. Curtana - The Sword of Mercy